tskit-dev/msprime/docs/api.rst

 .. data:: msprime.NULL_NODE = -1

     Special reserved value, representing the null node.
-If the parent of a given node is null, then this node is a root.
-Similarly, if the children of a node are null, this node is a leaf.
+If the parent of a given node is null, then this node is either a root (the ancestor of one or more samples), or the node is not present in the current tree.

 .. data:: msprime.NULL_POPULATION = -1

     Special reserved value, representing the null population ID.
-If the population associated with a particular tree node is not defined, or population information was not available in the underlying tree sequence, then this value will be returned by :meth:`.SparseTree.get_population`.
+This value is returned if the population associated with a particular node is not defined, or population information was not available in the underlying tree sequence.

+.. data:: msprime.NULL_MUTATION = -1

+    Special reserved value, representing the null mutation ID.
+If there is a single mutation at a site, or if a mutation at a given site does not have an ancestal mutations it inherited from, this is the value returned by ``mutation.parent``.
+See also :class:`.Mutation`.

 .. data:: msprime.FORWARD = 1